Thermal Expansion Calculator

 The units for volume supported by the tool are: mm3, cm3, m3, ml, L (litre), gallons, fluid ounces, cubic inches, cubic feet and cubic yards.
 Units for density supported by the tool are g/m3, kg/m3, oz per cu in, lb per cu ft, grams per litre, and others.

 This thermal expansion calculator uses the following formula for linear thermal expansion of a particular dimension of a solid object:

 where ΔL is the change in length, cL is the coefficient of linear thermal expansion of the material (CLTE) in K-1, Linit is the initial length and ΔT is the change in temperature in Kelvins.
-To find the final length we simply add the change to the initial length.
+To find the final length simply add the change to the initial length.

 where ΔV is the change in volume, cV is the coefficient of volumetric thermal expansion of the material in K-1 (3 times the coefficient of linear thermal expansion), Vinit is the initial volume and ΔT is the change in temperature in Kelvins.
-To find the final volume we simply add the change to the initial volume.
+To find the final volume simply add the change to the initial volume.

 For change in density we subtract the starting density divided by (1 + cV · ΔT) from the starting density.

 The coefficient of thermal expansion describes how the size of an object changes with a change in temperature: it is calculated as the fractional change in size per degree change in temperature at constant pressure.
 This table presents linear coefficients, but aerial and volumetric ones can easily be extracted by multiplying the linear ones by 2 or 3, respectively.
 As a general rule, high melting point materials are more likely to have lower thermal expansion.
 The values in the following table are derived from reference 1 and can be useful in using the calculator.

 |Material||Linear CTE (α) from 18°C to 100°C (212°F) in ppm/K (10-6/K)|